xiabee/Prometheus-Security-Test/docs/configuration/recording_rules.md

 # How often rules in the group are evaluated.
 [ interval: <duration> | default = global.evaluation_interval ]

-# Limit the number of alerts an alerting rule and series a recording
-# rule can produce.
-0 is no limit.
-[ limit: <int> | default = 0 ]

 rules:
   [ - <rule> ... ]
 ```